Crete to Rhodes

 This page may contain affiliate links, see our disclaimer here.

 The distance from Crete to Rhodes Ρόδος is 485 km or 266 nautical miles.
-A plane flight takes one hour.
-The ferry journey from Kriti is 10-14 hours.
-More details about ferry transport below.
+A plane flight takes 1 hour.
+The ferry journey is 10-14 hours.
+More details about getting from Crete to Rhodes below.

 The Old Town of Rhodes